Hearbase in Canterbury

 Call us on 0800 028 6179 or email email@example.com to book your next appointment.

-Our Canterbury clinic at The Chaucer Hospital is our main base for diagnostic testing and hearing aid assessments and our custom-designed facilities meet the highest international standards.
+Our Canterbury clinic at The Chaucer Hospital is our flagship site for diagnostic testing and hearing aid fitting.
+Our custom-designed facilities meet the highest international standards.

 Hearbase is the leading local digital hearing company and we offer a wide range of services from our Canterbury branch.

 We take your hearing loss seriously and it needs to be professionally diagnosed and treated with the best solutions available.

 We provide a wide range of hearing aids, from the most straightforward to the most sophisticated.